 A beanie, in conjunction with a big, warm coat, is your main line of defense against the biting cold of winter.
-Scientists may have debunked the long held myth that "40-50-percent of heat escapes from the head," but wearing one certainly won't hurt.
+Scientists may have debunked the long-held myth that "40-50-percent of heat escapes from the head," but wearing one certainly won't hurt.
 They'll keep your ears from crystalizing and crumbling off, your hair from catching falling snowflakes and, your forehead from facing the brunt of a frozen breeze.
-Any of these versatile options will keep your head warm and your style on point through the cold season.

 Best Overall BeanieColorful Standard Merino Wool Beanie Read More

 Best Upgrade BeanieDrake's Donegal Ribbed Merino Beanie Read More